 Now suppose I had 150 euros to spend on whisky (which I don’t).
 What would that get me?

 To summarize, that amount buys a 0.7L bottle of good Scotch in the 18-25 year range, with an alcoholic content of 43 to 50% ABV.
 Now let’s see what the local distiller is offering:

 Not even close to what that money would otherwise buy me.
 Granted, most of the whiskies I listed above are easier to come by, but I don’t consider rarity to be a good quality.
 If I like a particular whisky I want to be able to buy another bottle when I finish it.

 So how should whisky be priced?
 Let’s talk about a number of factors that I think merit a price raise.

-Without going too much into the effect of age on whiskies or the quality (and duration) of casks used, it is my opinion that older whiskies should cost more.
-Whisky’s without an age statement I will generally regard as "3 year old" in that context (the minimum required age to be called "whisky"), meaning that they should cost less than pretty much every other single malt available.
+Age Without going too much into the effect of age on whiskies or the quality (and duration) of casks used, it is my opinion that older whiskies should cost more.
+Whisky’s without an age statement I will generally regard as 3 year old in that context (the minimum required age to be called whisky), meaning that they should cost less than pretty much every other single malt available.

-Most whisky is matured using ex-Bourbon or ex-Sherry casks.
-"Exotic" casks such as certain wine or port casks merit a small
+Cask type Most whisky is matured using ex-Bourbon or ex-Sherry casks.
+Exotic casks such as certain wine or port casks merit a small increase in price.